-As an example of this…let’s examine ‘utility patents’.
-Utility patents are respectfully of the ‘garden variety’ with the hope-expectation that the person, person’s, or company that prepares and submits a patent application, genuinely believes they have developed ‘some thing’ that meets the aforementioned -requisites of being novel and non-obvious.
-This could include a machine, a process, a method, or perhaps ‘any thing’ which is manufacturable for a specific use, i.e., a new type of mousetrap, a better means to churn butter, or a new mobile app, etc. https://kpstrat.com/wp-admin/post.php?post=139
+An example of this…are ‘utility patents’.
+Utility patents, respectfully, are of the ‘garden variety’.
+There is an expectation that the person, person’s, or company that prepares and submits a patent application, genuinely believes they have developed ‘some thing’ that meets the aforementioned requisites, i.e., novel and non-obvious.
+Conceivably, this could include a machine, a process, a method, or perhaps ‘any thing’ which is manufacturable for a specific use, i.e., a new type of mousetrap, a better means to churn butter, or a new mobile app, etc. https://kpstrat.com/wp-admin/post.php?post=139

-An enticing claim by the USPTO, regarding utility and other types-categories of patents, is that if the application passes muster and a patent is issued, it is protectable for a period of 20 years, i.e., prohibits others from manufacturing, selling, or distributing a patented invention. https://kpstrat.com/wp-admin/post.php?post=1357
+An enticing claim by the USPTO…regarding utility and other types-categories of patents, is that if the application passes their muster and a patent is issued, it is ‘protectable’ for a period of 20 years, i.e., prohibits others from manufacturing, selling, or distributing a patented invention. https://kpstrat.com/wp-admin/post.php?post=1357

 There is little difference between patents and proprietary intangible assets…in fact, patents are merely one type-category of intellectual property (IP) which include (patents), trademarks, copyrights, and specific proprietary information designated as constituting a trade secret.
 Furthermore, each category of IP is a subset of the broader category known as intangible assets, i.e., variations and collaborations of intellectual, structural, and relationship capital.